 Once seen primarily as a cost centre, HR is quickly becoming a strategic business partner, playing an active role in moving companies toward their goals.
 That reality is motivating many businesses to support and encourage the transition by investing in HR technology.
-In a survey conducted by Constellation Research, 32% of respondents said that they planned to invest in HR technology.
+In a survey conducted by PWC, 74% of respondents said that they planned to invest in HR technology.

 HR technology is indeed an investment, but it’s an investment that can reap huge benefits.
 As reported in HRinAsia, research conducted by the Hackett Group revealed that world-class HR organizations spend more on technology (per employee) than typical HR organizations.

 However, when it comes to overall HR spending, these world-class organizations spend 37% less than typical companies, and they do it with 31% fewer employees.
 The difference lies in their use of technology in HR functions.
 The right technology used in the right way can dramatically cut costs and improve productivity.

 Before a company can cut costs, it has to understand current expenditures.
 A comprehensive HR platform can provide insight into things like cost-per-employee, costs of benefits, overall turnover, turnover by performance level, reasons for leaving, etc. That visibility provides clear, precise targets for cost reduction.

 It’s an obvious but often overlooked fact that increasing productivity decreases costs.
 And there are any number of ways that HR technology can help businesses accomplish that.

 - Many routine tasks can be automated, eliminating the need for human involvement.
 Those employees can then be redeployed to tasks that need a human touch.

 - Not only do most employees hate mundane tasks, handling those tasks disrupts productivity.
 The average employee is interrupted every 10 ½ minutes, and it can take up to 23 minutes to fully re-engage.
 Automation can boost productivity by eliminating the portion of those interruptions that are for routine, mundane tasks.